 Estimated Cost: $20-30

-2 – Take In / Let Out Side Seams
+2 – Take In / Let Out Jacket Side Seams

 Estimated Cost: $30-40

-3 – Take In / Let Out Center Seam
+3 – Take In / Let Out Jacket Center Seam

-An American cut suit will generally have a seam that runs down the center of your jacket.
+An American cut suit will generally have a seam that runs down the center of your jacket rather than the sides.
 If that area of the jacket is too loose or too tight, it can be taken in or let out relatively easily.

-For a British cut suit (one with side vents) there shall be two seams at the sides of the back.
+Furthermore, tailoring the waist of a single-vent suit is somewhat easier (and cheaper) than one with side vents.
+It’s partly for this reason that American suits feature only one vent.
+For a British cut suit (one with side vents) there shall be two seams at the sides of the back as described above.

 Estimated Cost: $15-20